Chinna Thayee: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Vaali.
+The song "Kottaiya Vittu" is set in Mayamalavagowla raga.

 Reception

-N. Krishnaswamy of The New Indian Express gave the film a positive review citing "director Ganesharaj comes up with winning scenes that have elemental power, making his artistes with one another, and the audience well".
-He also praised the cinematographer Viswam Nataraj and the music director Ilaiyaraaja for their work.
+N. Krishnaswamy of The Indian Express gave the film a positive review citing "director Ganesharaj comes up with winning scenes that have elemental power, making his artistes with one another, and the audience well".
+He also praised the cinematographer Viswam Nataraj and Ilaiyaraaja for their work.
 The film completed a 100-day run at the box-office.